 Side note from Coach Jen: How do you train for triathlon the simple way?
 Is there a simple way to prepare for an Ironman Triathlon or a 70.3 Ironman Triathlon?
 What about an Olympic Triathlon or a Sprint Triathlon?
-I will be brutally honest: NO, there is NOT a shortcut to train for an Ironman Triathlon and 70.3 Ironman Triathlon.
+I will be brutally honest: NO, there is NOT a shortcut to training for an Ironman Triathlon and 70.3 Ironman Triathlon.
 You have to do time in the pool, get on the bike, and put the miles in on the road for running.
-As far as the Olympic distance and Sprint Triathlons, you have a little bit of flexibility.
+You have some flexibility regarding the Olympic distance and Sprint Triathlons.
 For example, if you swim 2x a week, bike 2x a week, and run 2x a week, along with lifting 2x a week, you could get by doing a Sprint Triathlon.
 I would add whatever is your weakest for the Olympic Triathlon.
 If you are not the best swimmer, get in the pool 3x a week versus 2x a week.
 Are you interested in my coaching?
 Click HERE to apply today!

 So, how is this blog going to help you?
 Here you go: